doublezerofoundation/network-shapley/README.md

 The result is a table giving every operator’s absolute value created and their share of the total reward.

+## Background
+Shapley values are a tool in cooperative game theory to align incentives, such that a contributor is paid the true marginal value of a contribution.
+This contrasts with the traditional carried-traffic model, which simply credits links in proportion to the number of gigabits they move.
+The carried-traffic model looks intuitive, but it ignores complications around redundancy, heterogeneous performance, benchmarks, etc. The Shapley value model, by contrast, evaluates every possible coalition of contributors and stacks improvements to a universal value function over a baseline world with only the public internet.
+In this approach, the contributor earns exactly the share of rewards that corresponds to the incremental value it unlocks.
+This makes it impossible to free‑ride on already‑congested routes or to over‑charge for vanity capacity that fails to improve end‑to‑end latency.

 ## Get Started
 To download and demonstrate the script:
 ```bash